apache/spark/docs/tutorial.rst

 also possible to define your ``template_searchpath`` as pointing to any folder locations in the DAG constructor call.

+For more information on the variables and macros that can be referenced in templates, make sure to read through the :ref:`macros` section

 Setting up Dependencies
 -----------------------
 We have two simple tasks that do not depend on each other.
 Here's a few ways